-The background check process begins when an applicant completes a Request for Live Scan Service form (BCIA 8016).
+The background check process begins when an applicant completes a Request for Live Scan Service form (BCIA 8016) found on the DOJ website.
 The applicant takes the form to a LiveScan operator, where the LiveScan operator checks the applicant’s identification, inputs the applicant’s personal information, captures the applicant’s fingerprints electronically (without ink), and transmits the data to the California Department of Justice (DOJ).The applicant should receive an applicant transaction identifier (ATI) number as a reference, and this ATI number should be kept for future reference.

 Once fingerprint images are received by DOJ, the fingerprint images are used to search against all other fingerprint images in the fingerprint database.
 If there are no fingerprints matching the applicant’s fingerprints, the check is processed by DOJ within a few days.However, if an applicant’s fingerprints match fingerprints in the database, the associated RAP sheet must be reviewed manually by a technician and this is a lengthier process.The DOJ will send a delay notice response.
 The next notice you will receive is the completed fingerprint check.